-This study allowed us to depict nineteen olive cultivars that showed variable yields around the four year of trial.
-In Chott Mariem areas where rainfall is scarce, irrigation can improve the commercial value of olive fruit by increasing weight, size, pulp/pit ratio and the crop yield production.
-Based on the oil content, the studied cultivars were divided into three groups: low oil content (< 10%) ('Gerboui', 'Besbessi', 'Marsaline', 'R'khami', 'Tounsi', 'Dahbia', and 'Lucques'), medium oil content (10 to 15%) ('Roumi', 'Chetoui', 'Meski', 'Sayali', 'Chemlali', 'Oueslati', 'Chemchali', 'Beldi' 'Manzanilla' and 'Ascolana') and high oil content (> 15%)('Picholine' and 'Fougi').
-The French cultivar 'Picholine' showed some degree of superiority due to its larger fruit sizes, high level of production (15,88 kg/tree) and high content of oil (> 15%).
-Thus, under our trial conditions, 'Picholine' can be considered as a dual use cultivar and present a good adaptation to semi-arid conditions.
+Based on the oil content, the varieties can be divided into three groups: low oil content (<10%) ('Gerboui', 'Besbessi', 'Marsaline', 'R'khami', 'Tounsi', 'Dahbia', and 'Lucques'), medium oil content (10-15%) ('Roumi', 'Chetoui', 'Meski', 'Sayali', 'Chemlali', 'Oueslati', 'Chemchali', 'Beldi' 'Manzanilla' and 'Ascolana') and high oil content (>15%)('Picholine' and 'Fougi').
+The French cultivar 'Picholine' showed some degree of superiority owing to their larger sized fruits, the high level of production (15,88 kg/tree) and the high content of oil (>15%).
+This cultivar was considered with double attitude and had a good behavior in our orchard.
 The two cultivars of table olives 'Ascolana' and 'Tounsi' required other studies in order to understand the causes of their lowest values of production in the four years of experiment.